 1. Straw Length: Most feeding therapists cut a regular straw in half when teaching straw drinking.
 Why?
 Because a shorter straw is easier (and safer) for children to drink from than a long one.
-Using a long straw can be concerning, since the child has to suck and hold their breath for a lengthier period of time.
-Holding their breath while learning to suck can be developmentally difficult for a young baby or toddler.
+Using a long straw can be concerning, as the child has to suck and hold their breath for a longer period of time.
+Holding their breath while learning to suck can be developmentally difficult for a baby or toddler.
 And drinking from a long straw can cause them to swallow liquids very quickly, which may be hard for them to manage.
-The ill-coordination of this this process can lead to coughing, gagging, liquid coming out the mouth (or nose) and possible choking.
+The ill-coordination of this process can lead to coughing, gagging, liquid coming out the mouth (or nose) and possible choking.
 This is why one of the safety features of the Mini Straw is a short length.

-- Short Size: The Mini Straw helps a child’s ‘suck-swallow-breathe synchrony’ because it takes less strength and coordination for them to suck liquid from a shorter straw.
+- Short Length: The Mini Straw helps a child’s ‘suck-swallow-breathe synchrony’ because it takes less strength and coordination for them to suck liquid from a shorter straw.
 This also encourages nose breathing, which makes straw drinking more graceful and smooth.

 2. Straw Placement: When teaching straw drinking, I also found it hard to teach babies and toddlers where to place their lips on the straw.
-Most of the children I worked with would put the straw too far into their mouth, making a suckling motion (similar to drinking from a Sippy cup, which is an immature swallow pattern that we want to avoid).
+Most of the children I worked with would put the straw too far into their mouth and make a suckling motion (similar to drinking from a Sippy cup, which is an immature swallow pattern that we want to avoid).
 When designing the ezpz Mini Straw, I wanted children to have some tactile input to help them with mouth placement.
 The ezpz Mini Straw has sensory support that contributes to the safety of straw drinking.

 - Sensory Support: The Mini Straw’s sensory bumps provide tactile awareness to keep lips at the tip of the straw.
-Proper lip placement will decrease tongue suckling and activate lip rounding and tongue elevation for a mature swallow pattern.
+Proper lip placement will decrease tongue suckling and activate lip rounding + tongue elevation for a mature swallow pattern.

-3. Straw Opening: One of the challenges I have when teaching straw drinking to children is finding a straw with the right sized opening.
+3. Straw Opening: One of the challenges I have when teaching straw drinking is finding a straw with the right sized opening.
 Some straws are too narrow, requiring a child to work harder to suck (a difficult task for babies and young toddlers).
 This caused the children I worked with to fatigue easily and struggle to maintain their daily hydration needs.
 Other straws don’t work the mouth muscles as well because they are too wide, which provides too much liquid in the mouth.
-This made it difficult for my clients to swallow, causing the child to spit out the liquid, blow the liquid back into the cup or have it accidently enter the airway (aspiration).
+This made it difficult for my clients to swallow, causing the child to spit out the liquid, blow the liquid back into the cup or have it accidentally enter the airway (aspiration).
 One of the safety features of the Mini Straw is the perfect diameter.

 4. Straw Material: Another concern I had when teaching straw drinking is the oral damage some of the straws would cause with my teething babies and toddlers.
-It’s not fun for the child (or parent, or me) to have a hard straw cut open a tender area in the mouth.
-And if you have a child with a tongue or lip tie (and considering getting a revision), you definitely want to use a silicone straw to make drinking less uncomfortable!
+It’s not fun for the child (or parent) to have a hard straw cut open a tender area in the mouth.
+And if you have a child with a tongue or lip tie (and are considering getting a revision), you definitely want to use a silicone straw to make drinking less uncomfortable!
 Another safety feature of the Mini Straw is the soft material.

 - Silicone: The Mini Straw is made of food grade silicone, which can help ease your little ones swollen and tender gums as compared to a hard plastic or metal straw.
 The soft pressure from the straw can gently massage the lips and gums, encouraging oral motor development.